-- 1.4.1.
+1.4.1.
 This report is organised by topic area.
 Each topic begins with context followed by guidance on specific principles and key considerations in the PFMI.
 Where applicable, examples illustrate possible ways to implement the guidance.
-These examples are not meant to be prescriptive or exhaustive. - 1.4.2.
-This report is organised in sections as follows: governance (Section 2), credit and liquidity stress testing (Section 3), coverage (Section 4), margin (Section 5), CCPs' contributions of financial resources to losses (Section 6), and recovery (Section 7).
+These examples are not meant to be prescriptive or exhaustive.

+1.4.2.
+The report is organised in sections as follows: governance (Section 2), credit and liquidity stress testing (Section 3), coverage (Section 4), margin (Section 5) and CCPs' contributions of financial resources to losses (Section 6).